mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 :::

 After a click to the `Execute` button, the service will start the embedding generation process.
-As explained above, we can check the status of the process by calling the `/api/embeddings/status` API until the response body includes `{ "status": "idle" }`, meaning the process is concluded.
+As explained above, you can check the status of the process by calling the `/api/embeddings/status` API until the response body includes `{ "status": "idle" }`, meaning the process is concluded.

 ## 4. Enjoy